asebak/embeddedlinux-jvmdebugger-intellij/README.md

 ![alt text][config]

-- Enter in required configurations (username, password, hostname) note: Enable sudo if you require GPIO access.
+- Enter in required configurations (username, password or ssh private key file, hostname) note: Enable sudo if you require GPIO access.
 Debug port can be anything that's not reserved.

 - Run it on your Hardware running Embedded Linux.